Lucas4545ah/Skript-To-Jar/README.txt

 3.)
 Fill in the options and press enter to build your Jar Thats it!

+Sample Command: SkriptToJar.exe "YourCoolSkriptName" "C:\YourSkript.sk"
+Sample Command 2: SkriptToJar.exe "YourCoolSkriptName" "C:\YourSkript.sk" -customSkript "C:\CustomSkriptVersion.jar"

 How to run it on a server?

 1.)
 Just drag your built .jar into your plugins folder like any other plugin 2.)
-Run /skript enable Main
+Run /skript enable YourSkriptNameHere
 Your done!

 ---------------------------